ropensci/refsplitr/paper.md

 Strotmann, A. and Zhao, D., (2012).
 Author name disambiguation: What difference does it make in author based citation analysis?.
 Journal of the Association for Information Science and Technology.
 63(9): 1820-1833.

 Sugimoto CR, Lariviare V. (2018).
-Measuring Research: What Everyone Needs to Know®.
+Measuring Research: What Everyone Needs to Know?.
 Oxford University Press, Oxford, UK.
 149 pp.

 Westgate, M. J. (2018a). revtools: Tools to Support Evidence Synthesis.
 R package version 0.2.2. https://CRAN.R-project.org/package=revtools